fubar2/treeval_gal/README.md

      - add or replace with repeatmasker?
         - seems fewer hits with default settings but a nice GFF track to view.
    - for scientists and the public?
-- What's being generated
+- What's being generated?
-  - how to find those tagged VGP WF outputs?
+  - how to find [all the tagged](https://galaxyproject.org/projects/vgp/workflows/) existing VGP WF outputs to add?
 - How to allow access to big JBrowse2 configurations efficiently?
     - JBrowse2 archives contain compressed/indexed reference sequence and track files - so are big.
     - What would these look like to be useful enough to expose with other VGP assembly artifacts?